 She is committed to improving financial literacy, particularly in underserved communities.
 She has been invited to the White House to speak about financial literacy and to moderate a public meeting of the President's Advisory Council on Financial Capability at the U.S. Treasury Department.
 She also speaks frequently at conferences and events for local and national organizations, colleges and universities about many facets of personal finance.

-An adjunct professor at Columbia University's School of International Public Affairs for more than a decade, Sharon enjoys teaching the importance of budgeting and building long-term savings as part of her course on professional development for graduate students interested in media careers.
+She is an adjunct professor at Columbia University's Graduate School of Journalism and School of International and Public Affairs.
+She also enjoys teaching the importance of budgeting and building long-term savings as part of her courses for graduate students interested in media careers.